A Tale of the Snow Queen

 the room, and suddenly the woman found herself back in the wood, the darkness so

-the North wind had seized her.
+the North wind seized her.
 Her

 the dark.
 She curled up in the hollow of

-a tree that seemed bare of snow underneath and let herself drift into a cold
+a tree and drifted into a cold

 sleep.